8 Strategies for Teaching Academic Language

 2. Introduce summary frames: Summarizing is a simple and fail-safe approach to academic language activities.
 Students read a section of text to themselves before verbally summarizing the passage to a partner.
 Alternatively, learners can complete sentence frames, or guides for summarization.
 Some examples:

 - If the main idea of the paragraph is problem/solution, use the frame: “_____ wanted _____, but ______, so ______.”

 - If the main idea of the paragraph is cause/effect, use the frame: “_____ happens because ______.”

 3. Help students translate from academic to social language (and back): Model how to say something in a more academic way or how to paraphrase academic texts into more conversational language.
 Provide students with a difficult expository passage, like the inventor’s paradox, and have teams reinterpret the text using everyday language.

 4. Have students complete scripts of academic routines: Some discourse routines seem obvious to adults, but are more complex than NASA for young learners unless you provide scaffolding, like these speech examples:

 - “The topic of my presentation is ______.”

 - “In the first part, I give a few basic definitions.
 In the next section, I will explain ______.
 In part three, I am going to show ______.”

-Repeated encounters with a word in various authentic contexts can help students internalize the definition.
+5. Dynamically introduce academic vocabulary: Repeated encounters with a word in various authentic contexts can help students internalize the definition.
 They also benefit when teachers make their first encounters with vocabulary sticky.
 Use the word in a funny or personal story.
-Show a short video from VocabAhead that features 300 SAT words and categorizes vocabulary by grade level.

-Kechia Williams teaches 10 Terms that help students understand prompts and ace standardized tests.
+8. Teach key words for understanding standardized test prompts: Kechia Williams teaches 10 terms that help students understand prompts and ace standardized tests.